INRIX/IQ-API-Samples/README.md

 ## Review the available trial INRIX IQ APIs

-While you are in the **INRIX Developer Console** you can review all available tiral APIs which can be explored with provisioned credentials
+While you are in the **INRIX Developer Console** you can review all available tiral APIs which can be explored with provisioned credentials.

 ![image](https://user-images.githubusercontent.com/1092422/124621551-0c195180-de83-11eb-9923-9461ee0faed3.png)